Know the Facts

 Large municipal water systems were required to monitor for six PFAS between 2013 and 2015 under the EPA’s UCMR 3.
 Since then, some water systems have proactively tested for PFOA and PFOS.

-In 2018, the Michigan Department of Environmental Quality (MDEQ) began a statewide program to test all community water systems and all schools that use well water for PFAS.
+In 2018, the Michigan Department of Environmental Quality (MDEQ), now known as EGLE, began a statewide program to test all community water systems and all schools that use well water for PFAS.
 The MDEQ sampling schedule and initial test results can be reviewed on the Michigan PFAS Action Response Team (MPART) website.

 P&N has the capability to sample and test for PFAS.
-You can contact our Lab to get your home or water system tested.
+You can contact our Lab (link to Contacts page/lab) to get your home or water system tested.

 If your well does contain PFAS above the EPA health advisory level, you should contact your local county health department.